ProgrammerGaurav/Google-Meet-Hack/readme.md

 ## Description

-I also usually leave my online lectures but I used to forget to leave the meeting after the lecture is finished.\
+I also usually skip my online lectures but Im always forgetting to leave the meeting after the lecture is finished.
-So I made this extension, inspired by ProgrammerGaurav, which auto leaves meet when the # of participants is at a certain amount.\
+So I made this extension, inspired by ProgrammerGaurav, which auto leaves meet when the # of participants is at a certain amount.

 Ex: If the no. of participants drops down from 20 to 3 then the meet will automatically get ended.